Amateur Photographer verdict

 The connection between the camera and phone is always active, even when the camera’s power switch is set to off.
 But contrary to the idea of using Bluetooth, this can result in considerable battery drain on the camera even when it is switched off.
 This can be fixed by switching the camera to its airplane mode, if you can find it in the menu and remember to turn it on.
 But then the two devices can often fail to re-establish the connection when you need it.

-Nikon D500 review – Build and handling
+Build and handling

 As we’d expect from a professional sports camera, the D500 gives the impression of being built like a tank.
-The magnesium-alloy body has a bombproof feel to it, and a well-designed grip means that it fits perfectly in your hand.
+The magnesium-alloy body has a bombproof feel to it, and a well-designed grip means that it fits perfectly in the hand.
 Almost every square inch of the body is covered by buttons and dials, which give direct access to all the key functions – so much so, that there’s rarely any need to access the menus.

-come straight out of the Canon playbook.
-So at long last there’s a sensibly placed ISO button immediately behind the shutter release, and a joystick for positioning the focus point that sits naturally under the right thumb.
+Nikon has used broadly the same control layout as that on recent models, such as the D810, but added a few additional tweaks that come straight out of the Canon playbook: at long last there’s a sensibly placed ISO button immediately behind the shutter release, and a joystick for positioning the focus point that sits naturally under the right thumb.
 Pressing this inwards engages autoexposure lock, and if you prefer using the D-pad to move the focus point, this works, too.

 The upshot is that the most important settings can all be changed without taking the camera from your eye while shooting.
 However, those accessed from the cluster on the left-side top-plate – including drive mode, metering, white balance and exposure mode – still require you to remove your left hand from supporting the lens.